-Young adults (college students, graduate students, etc.) sign The Pledge to indicate their alignment with the values, policies, and norms detailed, signaling to their future employers that they care about caregiving and caregivers.
-Signing the pledge signals a commitment to advocating for progress towards the standards detailed on the pledge within their future workplace.
-By involving a critical mass of the generation entering the workforce in an expression of generational consensus, we hope to compel companies to work towards these ideals.
+Young adults (college students, graduate students, etc.) will sign The Pledge to indicate their alignment with the values, policies, and norms detailed, signaling to potential future employers that they will value a workplace that supports caregivers.
+By involving a critical mass of those entering the workforce in an expression of generational consensus, we hope to compel companies to work towards these standards.
 We hope that employers perceive alignment with these standards as a crucial way to attract and retain the next generation of talent.

 The contents of The Pledge will reflect the preferences and expectations of our peers.
-In partnership with our Campus Ambassadors, our Research Team will perform an ongoing assessment of our generation’s stance on policies and norms related to gender equity and caregiving in the workplace.
+Our team will perform an ongoing assessment of our generation’s stance on policies and norms related to gender equity and caregiving in the workplace.

 Behind the scenes, the Project Matriarchs team will gradually establish a national network of campus hubs.
 Each of these hubs will create a community building consciousness and conviction around topics related to the intersection of work, caregiving, and gender equity.

 The buy in of our male-identifying peers is critical to the success of our mission to fundamentally transform work for caregivers.
 If this were an issue that could be solved by female-identifying folks alone, it would already be solved.
 Project Matriarchs is committed to inviting young men into our conversations about caregiving.